ranja-sarkar/Classification/docs/chapter1.md

 The ROC (receiver operating characteristics) curve is a plot of power (TPR) as a function of false positive rate (FPR), when model performance at varying threshold values is calculated from the sample.

 Each classification result from the confusion matrix represents one point in the ROC space.
+ROC is the recall.

 <img width="490" height="388" alt="roc" src="https://github.com/user-attachments/assets/a488b0b2-80ab-4cb4-8882-1e89f5ec8a7d" />

+Higher the TPR (power), higher is the chance of detecting a false alarm.
+However, the ROC curve does not yield the model precision.

+An ROC analysis helps select optimal models and discard suboptimal ones independently from the class distribution.

+### F1-score